pbrandiezs/udacity-fullstack-project-item-catalog/vagrant/catalog/README.md

 * Connect to the VM: **vagrant ssh**
 * ctrl-d to exit from Vagrant
 ### Data Load Procedures
-Initial testing data can be loaded with the programe create_planes.py.
+Initial database creation is done with the program models.py.
+Testing data can be loaded with the programe create_planes.py.
 * Connect to the VM: **vagrant ssh**
 * cd to the shared vagrant directory: **cd /vagrant/catalog**
+* python models.py
 * python create_planes.py
 * ctrl-d to exit from Vagrant
 ## Usage